Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 ## Which products generate the highest and lowest revenue?

-**While this query is forced to be limited to one month for the sake of visualization, however,
+**This query is forced to be limited to one month for the sake of visualization; however,
 the actual query result will allow us a fantastic visualization later on.**

 Based off the snippet showing the purchase analytics of January 2022, several insights were revealed.